next-in-cmd/SPOOFY/README.md

 **Proposed Solution :** "Spoofy" is designed to tackle the challenge of detecting face-swap deep fake videos using advanced technologies.
 Key features of Spoofy include:

-**•	Antispoofing:** Detects subtle artifacts and inconsistencies introduced during face-swapping, differentiating between real and manipulated faces.
+**•	Advanced DeepFake Video Detection:** Detects subtle artifacts and inconsistencies introduced during face-swapping, differentiating between real and manipulated faces.

 **•	Liveness Detection:** Verifies that the facial features in the video correspond to a live individual rather than a static image or clip, ensuring authenticity.